French travel tips the ultimate guide and things to know about travel to France

 There are two types of trains here the TGV which is high-speed rail and TER a regional service that is slower.
 You can book your trains via the oui.sncf platform.
 Bus services are diverse, and you can book them through the same platform.
 Both buses and trains are available to travel to various regions across Europe.

 You can drive on your license within France and rent a car from many rental services.
 You could also sign up for Bla Bla Bla Car which is an intercity ridesharing option.

 To rent a car in France you must be at least 21 years old or 25 years old (minimum age varies by rental agency) and have a credit card in your name.
 Some agencies may require you to have had your driver’s license for at least one year.
 Check specific rules with the company before booking.

 You may want to take a look at a consolidator site to check rates.
 You pay the consolidator and they issue a voucher to pick up the car at your chosen European location.
 Auto Europe is a good choice for checking prices.
-Don’t forget to ask about add on fees as the price you see probably doesn’t include things like taxes, what type of transmission (automatic is always more expensive).
+Don’t forget to ask about add-on fees as the price you see probably doesn’t include things like taxes, and what type of transmission (automatic is always more expensive).

 Gas stations in France

 Gas stations in France are often unstaffed so they take credit/debit cards but they do put a hold on your card of up to €100 Euro and then credit back the difference.
 So if your bank statement shows these weird amounts taken out and then reversed this is why.
 If the station is staffed it may well close for lunch.